procore/documentation/overview/introduction.md

 ***
 ## How Can I Get An Procore Account For Testing?
-For both custom and marketplace apps, Procore automatically generates a 'Developer Sandbox' once you create an app.
+For both custom and Marketplace apps, Procore automatically generates a 'Developer Sandbox' once you create an app.
 This sandbox serves as your primary testing environment, allowing you to develop, test, and refine your app before deployment.

 It's important to note that only the app creator is automatically added to the developer sandbox.
 For detailed instructions on adding additional individuals, visit [Add a User Account to the Company Directory](https://support.procore.com/products/online/user-guide/company-level/directory/tutorials/add-a-user-account-to-the-company-directory)
 <br><br>